 the Island means the Rottnest Island Reserve described in section 4.

-4. Definition of Rottnest Island Reserve
+4. Rottnest Island Reserve

 For the purposes of this Act, the Rottnest Island Reserve is —

-(a) the land containing 1 859 hectares comprising Swan Location 10976 as shown and bordered pink, at the commencement of this Act, on Department of Land Administration 3 Plan No. 16860; and
+(a) the land containing 1 859 hectares comprising Swan Location 10976 as shown and bordered pink, at the commencement of this Act, on Department of Land Administration 2 Plan No. 16860; and